Nick Kyrgios: Davis Cup

+Nick Kyrgios has represented Australia eleven times at the Davis Cup in both singles and doubles on all surfaces.
+His win-loss record is 11–6 with most of his wins coming on hard courts.

 Kyrgios made his Davis Cup debut for Australia in September 2013 against Poland at the age of 18.
 He replaced Marinko Matosevic after defeating him in a playoff during the lead-up to the tie.
 He was selected to pair with Chris Guccione in the crucial doubles rubber.
 They lost to Mariusz Fyrstenberg and Marcin Matkowski in five sets.
 He then went on to win his first singles rubber, after Michał Przysiężny retired five games into the match.
+Australia won the tie 4–1.

+In 2014 Australia was drawn to play a very strong France and lost the tie 5–0.
+Kyrgios lost both his singles matches against Richard Gasquet and Gaël Monfils.
+Australia was relegated to the World Group Play-offs and were drawn against Uzbekistan in September.
+Australia beat Uzbekistan 5–0.
+Kyrgios won both his matches against Denis Istomin and Sanjar Faiyziez.
+Australia returned to the World Group.

-After the media attention he attracted during Wimbledon 2015, Kyrgios lost the second rubber of the quarter-final tie against Kazakhstan.
-His most publicised quote during this match was his comment "I don't want to be here".
-Kyrgios was then replaced by Sam Groth in the reverse singles rubber.
-He was dumped from the Davis Cup squad due to play their semi-final tie against Great Britain.
+In 2015 Kyrgios was selected to play in the quarter finals against Kazakhstan.
+He lost his singles match in 4 close sets, was injured and was then replaced by Sam Groth in the reverse singles rubber.
+Australia won the tie 3–2.
+He was dropped from the Davis Cup squad due to play their semi-final tie against Great Britain.
+Australia lost 2–3.
 He returned to the Davis Cup team in September 2016 for Australia's emphatic World Group playoff victory against Slovakia.
+Kyrgios won his singles tie in straight sets.